 We always had to remember what we’d written that day.
 We’d write the song, go away, and all we’d have is a little piece of paper with the words on, and then later on we’d have a drink and think, ‘What the hell was that song?! ...
 Oh God!
 Forgotten it!’.
 I’d wait a minute, thinking John would probably remember, and often one of us would wake up first thing in the morning and luckily have the song in our head again.
 So, in the studio you were always playing something that you remembered, that you knew and that was finished.

 Nowadays with iPhones, you put a little sketch of an idea or a little bit of a riff, maybe just two lines of a song and think ‘I’ll finish that later’.
 My phone is full of little sketches, some of which I pulled out during lockdown and thought ‘I've really got to finish these’.
 So, I did.

 But yeah, I’m always on my iPhone, always putting ideas down.
 And the double-edged sword means it's good because you can remember your ideas.
 But it's bad because you don't finish them.
 You’ve got to force yourself to come back and finish.
 Fortunately, I had an opportunity during this time to do just that.

 The countdown is on – McCartney III will be released on December 18th 2020, and you can pre-order your copy on vinyl, CD or digital release now.
 Click here to get yours!

 Find out more about the McCartney III album here and for the latest news and updates, sign up to the PaulMcCartney.com mailing list here.

 Are you excited for McCartney III?
 What are your favourite tracks from McCartney and McCartney II?
-Let us know in the comments, or on social media using the hashtag #McCartneyIII.
+Let us know on social media using the hashtag #McCartneyIII.